sanand0/til/til.md

 - 02 May 2025.
 [ServerHunter.com](https://www.serverhunter.com/) seems to have the best search for low-cost hosting providers.
 [MassiveGrid](https://portal.massivegrid.com/cart.php?a=confproduct) currently offers the cheapest servers -- even lower than Hetzner.
 - 02 May 2025. `sqlite3 my_database.db .dump | gzip` is a more efficient way to copy SQLite databases than the original if you have indices.
 [Ref](https://alexwlchan.net/2025/copying-sqlite-databases/)
+- 02 May 2025.
+Notes from the [Garry Tan - Knowledge Project podcast](https://fs.blog/knowledge-project-podcast/garry-tan/):
+  - Funding people who want to solve a problem are better than people who want to start a company.
+  - Concentration of good people is very powerful.
+It doubles the chances of being a unicorn
+  - Sales is a discovery problem.
+There are 100 boxes of which five have a gold nugget.
+Rather than gingerly open the first, afraid of finding nothing, open them all as quickly as you can.
+A quick no is very helpful.
+  - Berkshire Hathaway is hard to replicate because of the character of the founders, Charlie Munger and Warren Buffet, is hard to replicate.
+Y combinator has the character of Paul Graham.
+This means that some kinds of success may not last long because they are hard to replicate.
+  - A trend in the 2020 is startups with under 10 employees are hitting $10m revenue.
+Soon we will see them hitting $100m.
+AI increases labour leverage while cloud computing reduced increased capital leverage.
+  - Having too many people is a disadvantage.
+It slows down people from progress.
+Founders lose control.
+  - The opposite of: hire the best people and give them freedom.
+Don't hoard smart people - let them solve real problems out there.
 - 01 May 2025. [nocodb 54,107 ⭐ May 2025](https://github.com/nocodb/nocodb) and [teable 18,116 ⭐ May 2025](https://github.com/teableio/teable) are self-hostable Airtable alternatives.
 Teable has [AI support](https://help.teable.io/en/basic/field/ai).

 ## Apr 2025